Moss Growth On Your Cedar Roof

 What Occurs If I Don’t Clean Off the Moss Growth?

 Wood naturally soaks up water.
 When homeowners do not employ a professional to clean up the moss off of their roofing systems, the moss increases the quantity of moisture that makes contact with the cedar roofing.
 If left unattended, this moss development can rot or decay the cedar wood on your roofing system.
-If the moss growth is severe enough this can lead to leaks, structural damage, and other problems that will only get more expensive over time.
+If the moss growth is severe enough this can lead to leaks, structural damage, and other problems that will only get more expensive over time – including the need for a cedar roof installation.

 Call A.B.
 Edward Enterprises Inc.